vertexludi/godot-apple-signin-ios/README.md

 **`initiate_signin()`**

 Initiate the Sign in with Apple procedure.
 This will popup a window for the user to perform login with their Apple account.
 Note that they can customize their name at this point and choose to use a random email instead of their main one.
+You can catch the result of this call using the `signin_completed` signal.

 **`request_credential_state(id: String)`**